seekstar/rusty-cpp/README.md

 A unwrap(std::optional<A> &&x) {
 ```

-The output will be correct:
+Then the output will be correct:

 ```text
 233